Samhain in New Jersey

 In our present day, living in cities and towns, far from the production of food, these dates may seem unimportant.
 But every one of us has centuries of ancestors who grew food.
 Epigenetics is now teaching us what cultures who reverence their ancestors have long intuited: we carry with us changes in our DNA expression created by our forebears’ reactions to their lives.

-The rituals they performed at Samhain, and similar festivals across the world, celebrated the harvest that would see them through to the next growing season.
-They lit bonfires, prepared meals, and played games to express gratitude for the harvest and to stave off the gathering dark.
 Such rites are still alive in Halloween, Thanksgiving, Christmas, and New Year’s celebrations.
 These holidays may look like they’ve morphed into several months of shopping, but the old traditions live on in gatherings of friends and family, extra light against the dark, feasting, singing and music, and even trick or treating on Halloween.

 Genesis Farm, Blairstown, New Jersey